reshamas/reshamas.github.io/about/index.md

 ## Support me on Patreon
 These are some of my contributions to the community:  [Volunteer Contributions](wimlds_volunteer.md)
-* NYC URGs and Allie in Data Science
+* NYC URGs and Allies in Data Science
 * PyLadies
 * Git Workshops
 * more